mdn/content/files/en-us/web/css/css_shapes/index.md

 The **CSS shapes** module describes geometric shapes that can be used in CSS and defines properties that make use of shapes to control the geometry of an element's float area, to apply to exclusions, and to apply to an element's content area.

-The specification defines several ways to define shapes.
-Shapes enable wrapping content around a shape rather than following the rectangle of the element's box.
-Shapes can also be used to wrap content within the element.
+The specification defines several ways to create shapes.
+Content can be wrapped around or within a shape rather than following the default rectangle shape of the element's box.

 Shapes define geometries that can be used as CSS values.
 This module provides functions for creating ellipses, polygons, and arbitrary geometries.
 Other CSS modules can make use of shapes defined in this specification, including [CSS motion path](/en-US/docs/Web/CSS/CSS_motion_path) and [CSS masking](/en-US/docs/Web/CSS/CSS_masking).